CuriousGeekyDude/AsteroidSDL3/README.md

 - Hold key T -> Rewinds time in the same level

 ## Game rules
 - The game is comprised of 2 levels.
-In order to win, you have to complete each level successfully.
+In order to win it, you have to complete each level successfully.
+- In each level, in top left of the screen, you will find a small window that describes the seconds passed since the start of the level, score, and your health point.
 - Each time an asteroid in either of the levels hits you, you will lose one unit of health point.
 - You can rewind time up to maximum of 30 seconds back in time in each level.
 You cannot rewind back and go from level 2 to level 1.
 Each rewind only takes place in that same level you apply it.
 - In the 1st level, you start with health 10 by default.
 In this level the asteroids are passive and move in random directions.
-You have to not die(health becoming 0) for 75 seconds and also destroy at least 30 asteroids with your infinite supply of bullets.
+You have to not die(health becoming 0) for 75 seconds and also destroy(score) at least 30 asteroids with your infinite supply of bullets.
 - Ine the 2nd level, you start with health 10 by default again.
 In this level the asteroids become aggressive and pursue you continuously.
-You will have to survive for 120 seconds and destroy at least 20 asteroids with your infinite supply of bullets.
+You will have to survive for 120 seconds and destroy(score) at least 20 asteroids with your infinite supply of bullets.
+- If you fail any of the levels, you will be prompted whether you would like to repeat it or exit the game.

 ## Show casing the game
 - Level 1 gameplay : [Level 1](https://www.youtube.com/watch?v=8yb8TZ3AsAY)